Wycombe Railway: History

 In 1862, the Wycombe Railway opened an extension from High Wycombe via Princes Risborough to Thame.

+The Wycombe Railway (Extensions to Oxford and Aylesbury) Act 1861 (24 & 25 Vict. c. lxxxvii) authorised two more branches.
 In 1863, it opened a branch line from Princes Risborough to Aylesbury.
 In 1864, it opened an extension from Thame to Kennington Junction on the GWR line between Didcot and Oxford, thus finally completing its route to Oxford.

-The GWR took over the Wycombe Railway company in 1867.
+Under the Great Western Railway (Wycombe Railway Transfer) Act 1866 (29 & 30 Vict. c. ccliv), the GWR took over the Wycombe Railway Company on 31 January 1867.
 The GWR converted the entire line to standard gauge in one week, between 23 August and 1 September 1870.
 The Risborough to Aylesbury section was converted to standard gauge two years earlier in 1868, the first line in England to be converted.

 The Great Marlow Railway Company opened the branch between Bourne End and Marlow in 1873.
 As with the Wycombe Railway, it was a separate company but the GWR provided the train service.
 The GWR took over this company in 1897.

 On 15 March 1899, the Great Western and Great Central Joint Railway opened between High Wycombe and Northolt Junction, giving the GWR a shorter route between High Wycombe and London Paddington.
 As a consequence the Wycombe Railway lost a proportion of its traffic.